Money bill: United Kingdom

 The Parliament Act 1911 was the product of the political crisis of 1909.
 The People's Budget of 1909 proposed by the House of Commons was rejected by the House of Lords.
 A government whose budget (that is the Finance Bill) is rejected can only resign or dissolve Parliament, because without money it is impossible to govern.
 The rejection of the Finance Bill in 1909 by the Lords prompted the then British government to initiate steps to curtail the powers of the House of Lords in this regard.
-This is evident from the Preamble of the 1911 Act which states: "An Act to make provision with respect to the powers of the House of Lords in relation to those of the House of Commons ...".
+This is evident from the long title of the 1911 Act, which begins: "An Act to make provision with respect to the powers of the House of Lords in relation to those of the House of Commons ...".

 The reference to the National Loans Fund was inserted on 1 April 1968 by section 1(5) of the National Loans Act 1968.

-For this purpose, the expression "Public Bill" does not include any Bill for confirming a Provisional Order.
+For this purpose, the expression "Public Bill" does not include any bill for confirming a provisional order.

-Bradley and Ewing said that the statutory definition of Money Bill is "strictly interpreted".
-Most annual Finance Bills have not been certified to be Money Bills.
+Bradley and Ewing said that the statutory definition of "Money Bill" is "strictly interpreted".
+Most annual Finance Bills have not been certified to be money bills.